joemulick/TrollPatrol/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-We any additional ideas for functionality or content on the website will be heavily considered!
+Any additional ideas for functionality or content on the website will be heavily considered!

 If you have ideas write them down similar to how I described above and if you have the time draw up wireframs like this!